thumbnail image

 She is happy to pass on the Beautiful tradition of classical ballet to the next generation; while instilling Truth & Goodness - Come Dance with us!
 Info@littleflowerballet.com

-• 2024 - 2025 Schedule
+• 2025 - 2026 Schedule

-Click here: 2024 - 2025 schedule
+Click here: 2025 - 2026 schedule

 for a printable pdf file.

-broken image
+Section image

 For Tuition rates and to enroll,

-contact Rebecca Zeese: info@littleflowerballet.com
+Contact Rebecca Zeese: info@littleflowerballet.com

 ***Pointe work must have the teacher's approval before purchasing shoes.***